Frequently Asked Questions

 VA disability benefits are awarded on a percentage rating level of disability.
 The VA has a “Rating Schedule” that determines the percentage awarded per the type of disability.
 Disability compensation ranges from 0% to 100%.
 Veterans with spouse or children “dependents” receive larger monthly compensation, and multiple ratings are totaled into a “Combined Rating”.

-We don’t accept every claim.
 We only accept claims that will most likely yield a return to our client.
+We can’t accept every claim.

-The final payment (performance fee) is not due until you receive an increase.
-If the dollar amount is greater than $5,000 we offer an optional 10-month interest fee payment structure.
+The performance fee is not due until you’ve been awarded an increase.
+If the dollar amount is greater than $5,000, we offer an optional 10-month interest fee payment structure.